thetizzo/nfl_data/README.md

   NflData::API::Player.get_tight_ends
 ```

-These will return JSON.

 ### Statlines

-To pull statlines you can do so by passing a week and a year.
+To pull statlines you can do so by passing a week and a year:

 ```ruby
   NflData::API::Statline.get_all(1, 2014)